Amichai Chikli

-Amichai Chikli (עמיחי שיקלי; born 12 September 1981) is an Israeli politician currently serving as the Minister of Diaspora Affairs.
-He served in the 24th Knesset as part of the Yamina party slate, and in the 25th Knesset as part of Likud.
+Amichai Chikli (עמיחי שיקלי; born 12 September 1981) is an Israeli Likud politician serving as the Minister of Diaspora Affairs.
+He initially entered the 24th Knesset in 2021 as a member of Naftali Bennett's Yamina party, but defected by voting against his own coalition's formation and helping collapse the Bennett–Lapid government.
+He subsequently left Yamina to join Likud, winning election to the 25th Knesset on its party list.

 Biography

 Chikli was born in Jerusalem in 1981 to Rabbi Eitan Chikli and artist Camille Chikli, who had emigrated from France.
 The family lived in Kibbutz Hanaton, the only kibbutz founded by the Masorti movement.
 The family attended synagogue services from different streams of Judaism.

 After completing high school he spent a year in Ma'ayan Baruch attending the Social Leadership Institute.
 He then joined the Israel Defense Forces and served in the Golani Brigade and the Shayetet 13 naval unit.
 He subsequently studied for a bachelor's degree in security and Middle Eastern studies at the Tactical Command Academy, after which he became a company commander in the Egoz Unit.
 After leaving the army he began studying for a master's degree in diplomacy and security at Tel Aviv University.
 During his studies he established the Tavor Academy for Social Leadership in Nazareth Illit in 2010.